 A lack of natural light can cause depression in both young and old alike.
 We don’t know for sure why less sunlight causes depression.
 One theory is that the seasonal changes interfere with an important amino acid in our bodies called Melatonin, which regulates our sleep-wake cycles and may play a role in mood and appetite.

-The main difference between SAD and general depression is that SAD only occurs during certain times of the year.
+The main difference between SAD, or weather-related depression, and general depression is that SAD only occurs during certain times of the year.
 Signs of SAD include a loss of energy, changes in appetite and sleeping habits, irritability, and loss of interest in socializing and other activities.
 These changes in behavior can be worse if a person cannot or does not want to regularly spend time outdoors.
 This especially impacts the elderly, who are more likely to be housebound or want to stay indoors.

 Like other forms of depression, SAD can be treated with antidepressant medications.
 A drug-free option is light therapy.
 It requires a “light box,” a fluorescent lamp that emits a spectrum of light that simulates natural sunlight.
 A more natural alternative to light therapy is daily exposure to sunlight.
 If time, physical health, and weather conditions permit, it is beneficial for a person with SAD to go outside for a few minutes on sunny days.
 In any case, keep lights on, open curtains and blinds to let in natural light, and encourage the person to sit close to a window.